ubrant/documents-reader/README.md

 # Documents Reader

-*UBD Documents Reader* is simply a reader that checks validity of [**UBD formatted** documents](https://github.com/ubrant/documents-format) and generates formatted output.
+*UBD Documents' Reader* is a simple reader that checks validity of [**UBD formatted** documents](https://github.com/ubrant/documents-format) and generates formatted output.
 It is intended to help (with easy modifications) in feeding data into destination databases or generating any desired format.

 > By default HTML pages are generated as output